florianl/govulncheck-action/README.md

 already.
 By default Go 1.19 will be installed.

 ### `working-directory`
-Path to the working directory govulncheck should be executed in.
+Optional path to the working directory govulncheck should be executed in.

 ### `govulncheck-json`
 Provide JSON output instead of standard text.